mozilla/data-docs/src/introduction.md

-# Firefox Data Documentation
+# Mozilla Data Documentation

-This documentation helps Mozilla's developers and data scientists analyze and interpret the data gathered by the Firefox Telemetry system.
+This documentation helps Mozilla's developers and data scientists analyze and interpret the data gathered by the Mozilla Telemetry system.

 At [Mozilla](https://www.mozilla.org), our data-gathering and data-handling practices are anchored in our [Data Privacy Principles](https://www.mozilla.org/en-US/privacy/principles/) and elaborated in the